Gray Zone Tactics Playbook: Optical Weapons

 twitter-logofacebook-logo

-Dazzlers are not themselves considered illegal.
-The U.S. military—which refers to them as "non-lethal optical distractors"—considers them an essential capability to "minimize fatalities, protect the innocent and limit collateral damage" when the alternative is lethal force, with the caveat that:
+The U.S. military—which refers to them as "non-lethal optical distractors" or "dazzlers"—considers lasers an essential capability to "minimize fatalities, protect the innocent and limit collateral damage" when the alternative is lethal force, with the caveat that:

 "Prior to fielding, all previously and currently fielded lasers or distracter devices have undergone legal reviews to ensure compliance with obligations assumed by the U.S. under applicable treaties, customary international law, and the law of armed conflict."